NovaLogics/bite-map-android-app/README.md

 <br/>

 <p align="center">
-🛠️📚 **This is a learning focused project to explore Kotlin's functionality and modular architecture in app development** 🛠️📚
+🛠️📚 <strong>This is a learning focused project to explore Kotlin's functionality and modular architecture in app development</strong> 🛠️📚
 </p>

 <br/>